StillNotWorking/LMS-helper-script/lms_bash_aliasesREADME.md

-Some might feel safer edit the hidden file `.bash_aliases` for themself using an text editor. *On a fresh RPi-OS Lite install users individually aliases file are not yet created*.
+Some might feel safer edit the hidden file `.bash_aliases` themself using an text editor. *On a fresh RPi-OS Lite install users individually aliases file are not yet created*.

 Or one can copy the text from the '*lms_bash_aliases.txt*' file and append it between these commands on the command promt: